 A fraud alert is helpful because it makes it harder for someone impersonating you to open a new credit account in your name.
-This is because it requires a business to verify your identity before it issues new credit in your name.
+This is because it requires a business to verify your identity before issuing new credit in your name.

-To place a fraud alert on your credit report, contact one of the credit bureaus.
+Contact one of the credit bureaus to place a fraud alert on your credit report.
 They will alert the other two to place a fraud alert also.